 c.
 1400, "to take pleasure, to amuse oneself," from Old French desporter, deporter "to divert, amuse, please, play; to seek amusement," literally "carry away" (the mind from serious matters), from des- "away" (see dis-) + porter "to carry," from Latin portare "to carry" (from PIE root *per- (2) "to lead, pass over").
-Restricted sense of "amuse oneself by active exercise in open air or taking part in some game" is from late 15c.
-Meaning "to wear" is from 1778.
-Related: Sported; sporting.
+Compare disport (v.), which is the older form.